Filing Information for Individual Income Tax

 Tax credits

 You may be eligible for Maryland income tax credits as well as tax credits granted by another state.
-See Maryland Form Income Chart and instructions.
+See Maryland Form 502CR chart and instructions.
 Follow the instructions provided by your state of legal residence for any possible credits allowed by that state.

 If you are a legal Maryland resident and a member of the military, you must file a resident Maryland income tax return, using Form 502, and report all income from all sources, wherever earned.
 You do not lose your resident status if you are stationed outside of Maryland during the taxable year.